Brod and Taylor Bread Proofer – Review

 .Many of us are willing to pay 400.00 plus for a dough mixer, I bought several.
 However, I got rid of all of them but one and have not used a mixer for about three years, preferring a dough folding trough.
 So of the two, I would rather do without the mixer than the proofer.
 Just my two cents worth.
 If you have a Brod and Taylor proofer,any feedback you might want to share with us is very welcome.

-Disclaimer: Although I received this proofer free from Brod and Taylor for review and testing, I do not receive any money from them for doing so.
-I do receive a small percentage from any links that send you to Amazon to purchase it though…
+Disclaimer: I do receive a small percentage from any links that send you to Brod & Taylor to purchase it though…

 Happy Baking everyone!